A Twitch Chat Etiquette Guide for New Viewers

 Streamers can and will often play games with their communities to bond and create rapport with their

 audience.
-If a streamer has not indicated that their game is open to viewers, check their rules to see
+If a streamer has not indicated that their game is open to viewers, check their rules to

-say "no."
+they say "no."

 -